investindex/Psychology/README.md

 &nbsp;

+## Why beating the market is fundamentally difficult

+[More incoming here]

+&nbsp;

 ## Common fallacies for investors

+We'll conclude this section with some widespread psychological pitfalls that I think investors should be careful to avoid.

+* Judging the quality of your decisions by their (short-term) outcomes

+In most domains, it's assumed that learning from the outcomes of your actions is wise.
+If you study for an exam and fail, you should adjust your study habits.
+There are two factors that make it unusually difficult to learn from feedback in financial markets.
+The first is that feedback is extremely noisy.
+Stocks might have average returns around 8%, but in some years they rise by 30% and in some they fall by 40%.
+The second is that it's extremely difficult to identify the variables that need to change to improve your outcome.
+If you gave yourself time to study only half the material for an exam, you can reasonably infer that giving yourself more time to study would've improved your score.
+Financial markets are not subject to human intuition like this: if your portfolio disappoints you, how are you supposed to know what variables led to failure?
+Even if you thought you identified them, how could you know if the behavior of those variables will persist in the future?

+The issue that arises is that people don't appreciate these factors, and assume that they _can_ learn from outcomes.
+If their portfolio performs badly for the first year — or compares poorly to some benchmark they've chosen — they might decide that they've learned something about the quality of their portfolio.
+Maybe they should change it based on the data they've collected in the last year.
+The point here is to emphasize that a long-term investor can learn virtually nothing from a year of performance.
+Even ten years of performance gives us very little information.
+This statement would probably sound absurd to some people — in almost any other domain, ten years is a _long_ time.
+But you should think about market returns almost as a geologist would think about Earth's history, or an astrophysicist would think about the history of the universe.
+In those contexts, a decade of data is uninformative, because meaningful patterns are observable only on scales of thousands, millions, or billions of years.

+Financial markets are not quite as remote from human experience, but consider how much ten-year periods can differ from one another.
+Investing $10,000 in the total US stock market at the beginning of 2000 would have left you with [$9,732](https://www.portfoliovisualizer.com/backtest-portfolio?s=y&timePeriod=4&startYear=2000&firstMonth=1&endYear=2009&lastMonth=12&calendarAligned=true&includeYTD=false&initialAmount=10000&annualOperation=0&annualAdjustment=0&inflationAdjusted=true&annualPercentage=0.0&frequency=4&rebalanceType=1&absoluteDeviation=5.0&relativeDeviation=25.0&leverageType=0&leverageRatio=0.0&debtAmount=0&debtInterest=0.0&maintenanceMargin=25.0&leveragedBenchmark=false&reinvestDividends=true&showYield=false&showFactors=false&factorModel=3&portfolioNames=false&portfolioName1=Portfolio+1&portfolioName2=Portfolio+2&portfolioName3=Portfolio+3&symbol1=VTSMX&allocation1_1=100) at the end of 2009.
+Investing in the same market for a decade at the beginning of 2012 would instead have turned $10,000 into more than [$45,000](https://www.portfoliovisualizer.com/backtest-portfolio?s=y&timePeriod=4&startYear=2012&firstMonth=1&endYear=2021&lastMonth=12&calendarAligned=true&includeYTD=false&initialAmount=10000&annualOperation=0&annualAdjustment=0&inflationAdjusted=true&annualPercentage=0.0&frequency=4&rebalanceType=1&absoluteDeviation=5.0&relativeDeviation=25.0&leverageType=0&leverageRatio=0.0&debtAmount=0&debtInterest=0.0&maintenanceMargin=25.0&leveragedBenchmark=false&reinvestDividends=true&showYield=false&showFactors=false&factorModel=3&portfolioNames=false&portfolioName1=Portfolio+1&portfolioName2=Portfolio+2&portfolioName3=Portfolio+3&symbol1=VTI&allocation1_1=100).
+Should we learn from the first decade that US stocks are a terrible investment?
+Or should we learn from the second decade that US stocks are a miraculous way to generate wealth, with little potential downside?
+The actual lesson is that even a full decade of information is very little to work with in systems as noisy as stock markets.

-* Essentializing specific investments as "good" or "bad"
+* Essentializing narrow investments as "good" or "bad"

 It's widely said that you should own stock in "good" companies, and not "bad" companies.
-There are also, reportedly, "good" and "bad" countries to invest in, presumably based on their past returns.
+There are also, reportedly, "good" and "bad" countries to invest in.
+Arguments for these labels tend to rely on past returns, especially recent past returns.
 Let's review a few examples of why essentializing narrow investments as good or bad is not sensible.

 Between 1970 and 1989, the MSCI Japan index delivered an average annual return of 22.4%.
 Some quick math shows that 22.4% annual returns for 20 years lets an investor multiply their money by 1.224^20 = 57!
 For comparison, a typical 8% return delivers a measly 20-year multiplier of 4.7.
 These returns were staggering.
 Japan had the largest stock market in the world in 1989 and, especially for domestic investors, Japanese stocks were a "good" investment.
 You can probably guess the outline of what happened next: Japan's market crashed in 1990 and suffered through two decades of very poor performance, followed by middling performance in the most recent decade.
 So is Japan a good or bad country to invest in?
 This example is meant to illustrate why essentializing a single country's stock market as good or bad is misleading.
 This is especially true if someone points to recent past returns to justify it.